Skip to contents

 Details

-Time units are typically S7 class definitions that inherit from mt_unit for standard units or mt_tz_unit for timezone-aware units.
+Time units are typically S7 class definitions that inherit from mt_unit for standard units, mt_tz_unit for timezone-aware units (civil time), or mt_loc_unit for location-aware units (astronomical time).
 The calendar object provides a namespace for accessing these unit constructors and defines the relationships between them for calendar arithmetic.

 Examples